liborio7/shopping/README.md

 ### Future improvements

 - Create new items
-- Store created sales taxes
+- Store created sales as the POST method suggests
-- Retrieve an already calculated sales taxes
-- Add a new item to sales taxes
+- Retrieve a created sale
-- Remove an item from sales taxes
-- Edit item amount on sales taxes
-- Multiple currency and exchange rate on sales taxes
+- Multiple currency and exchange rate on sales